MyObservatory Overview

 🌀 Expected a few additional forecasting widgets.

-🌀 Requested the chatbot remain visible on the homepage at all times.
+🌀 Requested the chatbot remain always visible.

 User feedback